SymbianSource/oss.FCL.sftools.depl.swconfigmdw/configurationengine/doc/plugins/dev-plugin/plugin-interface.rst

 - Output is generated using each implementation set.
 For each implementation set:

-    - The ``generation_context`` variable of each implementation instance is set (this context contains generation-scope information implementations instances may use)
+    - The ``generation_context`` variable of each implementation instance is set (this context contains generation-scope information implementation instances may use)
     - The ``generate()`` method of each instance is called
     - The ``post_generate()`` method of each instance is called